How to Save or Print High Resolution Images from Google Earth

 Before going to Google Earth or Maps, see if there is any GIS satellite imagery available in your area.
 The United States has orthoimagery available at The National Map that is free to download and in the public domain.
 Your area might have local GIS orthoimagery that is of higher quality than the national imagery.
 Below are two images of the same area.
 The left is orthoimagery is from Amherst, MA GIS Data, while the right is from Google Earth.
 The GIS data is older, but much higher resolution.
 Depending on the source of the imagery, it may come in a variety of formats, including GeoTIFF or JPEG 2000.

 If you wish to use the imagery for commercial purposes, make sure it is in the public domain, or purchased.
-Additional sites were satellite imagery can be found include DigitalGlobe, USGS Landsat, Satellite Imaging Corporation and Global Land Cover Facility.
+Additional sites where satellite imagery can be found include DigitalGlobe, USGS Landsat, Satellite Imaging Corporation and Global Land Cover Facility.

 Option 2: Google Map Customizer